 Lubbock-Cooper West Elementary was opened just six years later to accommodate additional residents of the district.
 Lubbock-Cooper Central Elementary and the first additional middle school, Laura Welch Bush, were opened in the fall of 2011.
 In 2016, Lubbock-Cooper ISD opened an alternative high school campus, New Hope Academy, a nod to one of the five schools consolidated to form the district.
 Lubbock-Cooper's fifth elementary campus, East Elementary, opened in 2018.

-Carrying on a longstanding tradition of excellence, Lubbock-Cooper ISD is now a 5A district boasting several years of recognized, exemplary, and met standard TEA statuses.
-LCISD schools hold several titles for academic and athletic competitions, and the demand for a Lubbock-Cooper education is so overwhelming that it is the second fastest-growing school district in the state of Texas.
-Though the graduating class of 2020 was approximately 29 times larger than the 1937 graduating class of Cooper Rural High School, the district has successfully maintained a hometown environment while offering opportunities afforded to students in larger, more urbanized districts.
-If the past is any indication of the future, Lubbock-Cooper Independent School District has decades of success and excellence to look forward to.
+Carrying on a longstanding tradition of excellence, Lubbock-Cooper ISD is now a 5A district boasting a variety of academic, fine arts, and athletic accolades.
+The demand for a Lubbock-Cooper education is so overwhelming that it is one of the fastest-growing school districts in the state of Texas.
+Though the graduating class of 2023 was approximately 34 times larger than the original graduating class of Cooper Rural High School, the district has successfully maintained a hometown environment while offering opportunities afforded to students in larger, more urbanized districts.
+If the past is any indication of the future, Lubbock-Cooper Independent School District has decades of success and excellence ahead.